Online Learning Guided Curvature Approximation: A Quasi-Newton Method with Global Non-Asymptotic Superlinear Convergence: Quasi-Newton Proximal Extragradient Method

 where the oracle $\mathsf{LinearSolver}$ is defined as follows. \begin{definition} The oracle $\mathsf{LinearSolver}(\mA,\vb; \alpha)$ takes a matrix $\mA \in \semiS^d$, a vector $\vb\in \reals^d$ and $\alpha \in (0,1)$ as input, and returns an approximate solution $\vs_{+}$ satisfying $\|\mA\vs_{+}-\vb\| \leq \alpha \|\vs_{+}\|$. \end{definition} By Definition~\ref{def:linear_solver}, the pair $(\eta_+,\hat{\vx}_+)$ is guaranteed to satisfy \eqref{eq:x_plus_update} when $\hat{\vx}_+$ is computed based on~ \eqref{eq:linear_solver_update}.
 To implement the oracle $\mathsf{LinearSolver}(\mA,\vb; \alpha)$, the most direct way is to compute the exact solution $\vs_{+} = \mA^{-1}\vb$.
 In Appendix~\ref{appen:CR}, we will describe a more efficient implementation via the conjugate residual method \citep{saad2003iterative}, which only requires computing matrix-vector products.

 \begin{subroutine}[!t] \end{subroutine}

 Now we are ready to describe our backtracking line search scheme in Subroutine~\ref{alg:ls} assuming access to the $\mathsf{LinearSolver}$ oracle.
-Specifically, given a user-defined parameter $\beta\in (0,1)$ and initial trial step size $\sigma>0$, we try the step sizes in $\{\sigma \beta^i: i\geq 0\}$ in decreasing order and compute $\hat{\vx}_+$ according to \eqref{eq:linear_solver_update}, until we find one pair $(\eta_+,\hat{\vx}_{+})$ that satisfies \eqref{eq:step size_condition}.
-Since \eqref{eq:x_plus_update} already holds true by following the update rule in \eqref{eq:linear_solver_update}, the line search scheme will return a pair $(\eta_+,\hat{\vx}_{+})$ satisfying both conditions in \eqref{eq:x_plus_update} and \eqref{eq:step size_condition} .
+Specifically, given a user-defined parameter $\beta\in (0,1)$ and initial trial step size $\sigma>0$, we try the step sizes in $\{\sigma \beta^i: i\geq 0\}$ in decreasing order and compute $\hat{\vx}_+$ according to \eqref{eq:linear_solver_update}, until we find one pair $(\eta_+,\hat{\vx}_{+})$ that satisfies \eqref{eq:step size_condition}. {Note that by standard arguments, the line search scheme is guaranteed to terminate in a finite number of steps.} Since \eqref{eq:x_plus_update} already holds true by following the update rule in \eqref{eq:linear_solver_update}, the line search scheme will return a pair $(\eta_+,\hat{\vx}_{+})$ satisfying both conditions in \eqref{eq:x_plus_update} and \eqref{eq:step size_condition} .
 Regarding the output, we distinguish two cases.
 If we pass the test in \eqref{eq:step size_condition} on our first attempt, we accept the initial step size $\sigma$ and the corresponding iterate $\hat{\vx}_+$ (cf. Line~\ref{line:return_1}).
 Otherwise, if $\sigma$ fails the test and we go through the backtracking procedure, along with the pair $(\eta_+,\hat{\vx}_{+})$, we also return an auxiliary iterate $\tilde{\vx}$, which is the last rejected point we compute from \eqref{eq:linear_solver_update} using the step size $\eta_+/\beta$ (cf. Line~\ref{line:return_2}).
 As we shall see in Lemma~\ref{lem:step size_lb}, the iterate $\tilde{\vx}$ is used to construct a lower bound on $\eta_+$, which will guide our update of the Hessian approximation matrix.

 For ease of notation, let $\mathcal{B}$ be the set of iteration indices where the line search scheme backtracks, i.e., $\mathcal{B}\triangleq \{k:\eta_k < \sigma_{k}\}$.
 For these iterations in $\mathcal{B}$, the next lemma provides a lower bound on the step size $\eta_k$ returned by our line search scheme, which will be the key to our convergence analysis and the update of the Hessian approximation matrices.
-The proof can be found in Appendix~\ref{appen:step size_lb}. \begin{lemma} For $k\notin \mathcal{B}$ we have $\eta_k = \sigma_k$, while for $k\in \mathcal{B}$ we have
+The proof can be found in Appendix~\ref{appen:step size_lb}.